paepckehh/fsdd/README.md

 # WARNING

-Hardlinks are absolute great for building fast, small and snappy read-only filesystems and most types of filesytem backed (automaticly) managed caches.
+Hardlinks are absolute great for building fast, small and snappy read-only filesystems and most types of filesytem backed (automatically) managed caches.
 But on normal manually managed full read and write filesystems hardlinks could result in unexpected data changes or data loss.